architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 Architect 9 is fully compatible with `@architect/functions`.
 However, `@architect/functions` 4.0, released alongside Architect 9, has some breaking changes:

-- Removed support for Node.js 10.x (now EOL, and no longer available to created in AWS Lambda)
+- Removed support for Node.js 10.x (now EOL, and no longer available to created in AWS Lambda); Node.js 12.x will continue to be supported until it is EOL in AWS Lambda
 - `arc.http.proxy` is now `@architect/asap`, and has been removed from `@architect/functions` 4.0
 - `arc.http.proxy` calls can now be sent as-is to ASAP
   - For more details, please see the [@architect/functions changelog](https://github.com/architect/functions/blob/master/_changelog.md#200-2021-07-25) and [@architect/asap changelog](https://github.com/architect/asap/blob/master/_changelog.md#400-2021-07-25)